 Resources are available through the Butler Library to assist you in incorporating community-engaged and service-learning into your course or to support your community-engaged research and scholarship.
 If you have resources you'd like to share, please contact the CCE.
+Please visit Civic and Community Engagement for Faculty for more information.

 The Anti-Racist Resource Guide was created to be used as a resource for anyone looking to broaden their understanding of anti-racism and get involved to combat racism, specifically as it relates to anti-Blackness and police violence.
 Within this guide, please find a variety of resources to explore practical ways to understand, explain, and solve seemingly intractable problems of racial inequity, white supremacy, police violence, and injustice.